Easy + Healthy Homemade Dog Food Recipe

 Make delicious homemade dog food in less than 30 minutes!

 The original recipe has a few cans of beans in it but I omitted those — beans seem way too heavy and unnecessary.
 Plus they might even give your dog excessive gas.
 This recipe started with recommended mashed potatoes, too, which you could do but I wanted to leave those out since it also seemed pretty heavy.
-Weston is allergic to potatoes too.
-I’ve adjusted this healthy homemade dog food recipe over time and it’s much better for Weston + Fira, in my opinion.
+Weston is also allergic to potatoes.
+I’ve adjusted this healthy homemade dog food recipe over time and it’s much better for my French bulldogs, in my opinion.

 For the healthy homemade dog food, you’ll need these ingredients: